ASAPWebTeam/barcodemin/README.md

-Super fast barcode scanner by ASAPsystems.com
+Super fast barcode scanner for iOS by ASAPsystems.com

 you can use it simply by :